← Back to Blog

 AspectEORPEO

-Legal EmployerEOR is the legal employer on recordYour company is often the legal employer; PEO is a co-employer or administrator
+Legal EmployerEOR is the sole legal employer on recordYour company is often co-employer; PEO is an administrator

-LiabilityEOR assumes full employment liabilityYour company retains some liability
+LiabilityEOR assumes full employment liabilityYour company retains significant liability

-ComplianceEOR ensures full compliance with Chinese labor lawsCompliance responsibility may be shared
+ComplianceFull compliance with Chinese labor law (guaranteed by EOR)Compliance responsibility may be shared or unclear

-ControlYou manage daily work; EOR handles HRYou manage daily work; PEO handles HR
+ControlYou manage daily work; EOR handles all HRYou manage daily work; PEO handles HR administration

 Policy Interpretation